Mastering Selective Color Photoshop in Just 4 Quick Steps!

 If you want to add more cyan to your mock-up image for instance, simply move the cyan slider to the right.
 And if you want to make reds pop out more, then move the red slider up while moving its opposite color - cyan slider - down.

-4. Use a Mask to Limit Color Changes
+4. Step 4: Use a Mask to Limit Color Changes

 When it comes to selective color adjustments in Photoshop, using a layer mask can be a game changer.
 A layer mask allows you to selectively apply your changes to specific areas of your image, without affecting the rest of the photo.
 To use this technique, simply create a new layer mask and use the paintbrush tool to paint on it.
 The layer mask white areas will show the effects of your color adjustments, while the black areas will remain unchanged.